 9. Celebrate Gold Rush Days in Dahlonega

-Celebrating the area’s discovery of gold in 1828 (which sparked America’s first major gold rush), Gold Rush Days in Dahlonega is held every year on the third full weekend in October.
+Celebrating the area’s discovery of gold in 1828 (which sparked America’s first major gold rush), Gold Rush Days in Dahlonega GA is held every year on the third full weekend in October.

 Thousands of visitors visit the charming mountain town to get a glimpse of the fall colors.
 You can also enjoy a variety of festivities, including family-friendly games, face painting, wheelbarrow racing, live music, and a gold panning contest.

 The festival features a massive parade with jubilant marching band music, which ends with the coronation of the Gold Rush Days King and Queen.